Circumcision in men

 Balanitis is where the foreskin and head of the penis become inflamed and infected.

 Paraphimosis is where the foreskin can't be returned to its original position after being pulled back, causing the head of the penis to become swollen and painful.
+It's a possible complication of a tight foreskin (phimosis).

 Immediate treatment is needed to avoid serious complications, such as restricted blood flow to the penis.